John Lowe of MoneyDoctors.ie, in the first of three parts, sets the scene in making the most out of your money.

-Presuming you have completed an annual household Budget ( email me for simple spreadsheet ) your expenditure can be broken into 3 categories, the ABC of expenditure :
+Presuming you have completed an annual household budget (email me for simple to use, easy to understand spread sheet with all the categories – even tots itself up) your expenditure can be broken into 3 categories, the ABC of expenditure:

 A - Fixed Outgoings

 Discretionary spending covers all non-essentials such as entertainment, holidays, other sporting and leisure activities.
-Includes alcohol, tobacco, birthdays, anniversaries, christenings and bereavements.
+It also includes alcohol, tobacco, birthdays, anniversaries, christenings and bereavements.

-Savings would include the provision of a Rainy Day Fund - remember the ideal is to have 3 to 6 months annual income in an accessible account - pension contributions, educational plans or other sums set aside to meet future expenditure for you, your partner and / or family.
+Savings would include the provision of a Rainy Day Fund - remember, the ideal is to have three to six months net annual income in an accessible account - pension contributions, educational plans or other sums set aside to meet future expenditure for you, your partner and/or family.

-Your spending should have mapped out on a monthly or weekly basis.
+Your spending should be mapped out on a monthly or weekly basis.
 Look at your fixed outgoings to see if there are cheaper alternatives.

-Albert Einstein stated Compounding is mankind's greatest invention as it allows the reliable systematic accumulation of wealth – this affects both lending and savings rates.
+Albert Einstein stated that compounding is mankind’s greatest invention as it allows the reliable systematic accumulation of wealth – that is why the banks make so much profit.